FrenchCommando/uscis-status/uscis_service/README.md

 ## Refresh Status
 - `<function_name>` = `refresh_status`
-- `args` = status string
+- `args` =
-    - (leading/trailing space does not work) - Sorry `" Premium Processing Fee Will Be Refunded"`
+    - status string (leading/trailing space does not work) - Sorry `" Premium Processing Fee Will Be Refunded"`
+    - `skip_recent_threshold`: only refresh if current log is older than this number of hours

 ## Smart Update
 - `<function_name>` = `smart_update`